Mahmud Barzanji: First struggles with Ottoman politics

+Strivings for an independent Kurdish state

 In 1921, the British appointed Faisal I the King of Iraq.
 It was an interesting choice because Faisal had no local connections, as he was part of the Hashemite family in Western Arabia.
 As events were unfolding in the southern part of Iraq, the British were also developing new policies in northern Iraq, which was primarily inhabited by Kurds, and was known as Greater Kurdistan in the Paris (Versailles) Peace Conference of 1919.
 The borders that the British formed had the Kurds between central Iraq (Baghdad) and the Ottoman lands of the north.

 The Kurdish people of Iraq lived in the mountainous and terrain of the Mosul Vilayet.
 It was a difficult region to control from the British perspective because of the terrain and tribal loyalties of the Kurds.
 There was much conflict after the Great War between the Ottoman government and British on how the borders should be established.
 The Ottomans were unhappy with the outcome of the Treaty of Sèvres, which allowed the Great War victors control over much of the former Ottoman lands through the distribution of formerly Ottoman territory as League of Nations mandates.

 In particular, the Turks felt that the Mosul Vilayet was theirs because the British had illegally conquered it after the Mudros Armistice, which had ended hostilities in the war.
 With the discovery of oil in northern Iraq, the British were unwilling to relinquish the Mosul Vilayet.
 Also, it was to the British advantage to have the Kurds play a buffer role between themselves and the Ottoman Empire.
 All that led to the importance of Sheikh Mahmud Barzanji.

 The British government promised the Kurds during the First World War that they would receive their own land to form a Kurdish state.
 However, the British government did not keep their promise at the end of the war, leading to resentment among the Kurds.
 There was mistrust on the part of the Kurds.
 In 1919, uneasiness began to evolve in the Kurdish regions because they were unhappy with their current situation and in their dealings with the British government.
 The Kurds revolted a year later.

 The British government attempted to establish a Kurdish protectorate in the region and so appointed a popular leader of the region, which was how Mahmud became governor of southern Kurdistan.